yogeshhegde/processor-sdk-doc/source/devices/AM62X/android/Application_Notes_Simple_UI_App.rst

 The default Google UI consists of several UI layers and performs various memory intensive operations involving alpha blending, anti-aliasing and composition.
 On AM62x device this keeps the GPU and DDR throughput fully occupied.
-This Android App has simpler UI animations and few layers that shows good user experience with Android on AM62x device.
+This Android app has simpler UI animations and few layers that shows good user experience with Android on AM62x device.

-Launching the App
+Launching the app
 =================

 * Boot the EVM to default Android UI